dantenetwork/ink-sdk/README.md

 into `Cargo.toml` of your project.

 ## Library
-The library witch is contained in `contracts` is used to develop Ink! application contracts.
+The library that is contained in `contracts` is used to develop Ink! application contracts.
 The library provides two functional modules, practical traits and cross-chain interacting module.

 ### Practical Traits
 #### [MultiDestContracts](./contracts/lib.rs#L37)